afrazier01/Personal-Budgeting-Application/README.md

 This program serves as a personal budgeting tool/resource for young people to get an introduction to personal finance.
 The goal is to empower learners to build a foundation of financial principles that led to wealth.

 `While in development, a link may not be available.
-If you have any questions reach out to me at the contact details below`
+If you have any questions, please reach out to me at the contact details below.`

 ## Table of Contents
 1. [Installation](#installation)